kharikri/Self-Driving-Car-Advanced-Lane-Finding/writeup_report.md

 #### 1. Submission includes all required files and can be used to obtain the final video

 My project includes the following files:
-* **P4_AdvancedLaneFinding.ipynb** contains the python code and in the following writeup all references to python code points to this file.
-Use this file to produce the output video
+* **P4_AdvancedLaneFinding.ipynb** contains the python code and in the following writeup all references to python code points to this file
-* **P4_AdvancedLaneFindingWithVisualization.ipynb** contains the python code with the visualization
 * **writeup_report.md** summarizes the process used and results
 * **output_images** directory containing output images shown in this writeup
 * The final output video is on Youtube and linked at the end of this report